ramnathv/vuer/README.md

 ## Acknowledgements

-This package was inspired by Kenton Russell's [experiments](https://github.com/timelyportfolio/vueR) using Vue in R.
+This package was inspired by Kenton Russell's [experiments](https://github.com/timelyportfolio/vueR) using Vue in R, as well as the efforts taken by the [react-R](https://github.com/react-R/reactR) team in integrating `React.js` with R.